 Nothing in this act shall be construed to apply to:

-(3) Pressure vessels used for the transportation of compressed gases if constructed and operated in compliance with specifications and regulations of the United States Department of Transportation.
+- Pressure vessels used for the transportation of compressed gases if constructed and operated in compliance with specifications and regulations of the United States Department of Transportation.
 This paragraph includes the stationary use of these vessels.

 Section 6.
 Registration of boilers and unfired pressure vessels.